azix-khan/flutter_hive/README.md

 ## Getting Started

-This project is a Flutter Hive NoSQL Database PPractice
+This project is a Flutter Hive NoSQL Database Practice